garylirocks/quickrefs/azure-networking.markdown

   - All connections propagate to the default route table
   - Branches associate to the default route table, so it can reach to any spoke
-  - Branches propagate to custom rout table, vNets associate with it, so vNets can reach branches, but not among themselves
+  - Branches propagate to custom route table, vNets associate with it, so vNets can reach branches, but not among themselves

 - To Internet via Azure Firewall: